solana-labs/solana/book/src/blocktree.md

-Repair requests for recent blobs are served out of RAM or recent files and out of deeper storage for less recent blobs, as implemented by the store backing EntryTree.
+Repair requests for recent blobs are served out of RAM or recent files and out of deeper storage for less recent blobs, as implemented by the store backing Blocktree.

-### Functionalities of EntryTree
+### Functionalities of Blocktree

-1. Persistence: the EntryTree lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
+1. Persistence: the Blocktree lives in the front of the nodes verification pipeline, right behind network receive and signature verification.
 If the blob received is consistent with the leader schedule (i.e. was signed by the leader for the indicated slot), it is immediately stored.
 2. Repair: repair is the same as window repair above, but able to serve any blob that's been received.
-EntryTree stores blobs with signatures, preserving the chain of origination.
+Blocktree stores blobs with signatures, preserving the chain of origination.
-3. Forks: EntryTree supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
+3. Forks: Blocktree supports random access of blobs, so can support a validator's need to rollback and replay from a Bank checkpoint.
-4. Restart: with proper pruning/culling, the EntryTree can be replayed by ordered enumeration of entries from slot 0.
-The logic of the replay stage (i.e. dealing with forks) will have to be used for the most recent entries in the EntryTree.
+4. Restart: with proper pruning/culling, the Blocktree can be replayed by ordered enumeration of entries from slot 0.
+The logic of the replay stage (i.e. dealing with forks) will have to be used for the most recent entries in the Blocktree.

-### EntryTree Design
+### Blocktree Design

-1. Entries in the EntryTree are stored as key-value pairs, where the key is the concatenated slot index and blob index for an entry, and the value is the entry data.
+1. Entries in the Blocktree are stored as key-value pairs, where the key is the concatenated slot index and blob index for an entry, and the value is the entry data.
 Note blob indexes are zero-based for each slot (i.e. they're slot-relative).

-2. The EntryTree maintains metadata for each slot, in the `SlotMeta` struct containing:
+2. The Blocktree maintains metadata for each slot, in the `SlotMeta` struct containing:
       * `slot_index` - The index of this slot
       * `num_blocks` - The number of blocks in the slot (used for chaining to a previous slot)
       * `consumed` - The highest blob index `n`, such that for all `m < n`, there exists a blob in this slot with blob index equal to `n` (i.e. the highest consecutive blob index).